5 Common risk factors increase the risk of RA.

 - Rheumatoid nodules: Firm bumps of tissue around the pressure points of joints, lungs, etc.

-- Sjogren's syndrome: An autoimmune disorder that attacks the glands making tears and saliva.
-It causes dryness of eyes and mouth.
+- Sjogren's syndrome: An autoimmune disorder that attacks the glands making tears and saliva, causing dryness of eyes and mouth.

 - Infection: Systemic infections can occur due to disease or medication.